Third Philippic: Content of the speech

 Within the same year, Demosthenes delivered the "Third Philippic".
 Putting forth all the power of his eloquence, he demanded resolute action against Philip and called for a burst of energy from the Athenian people.
 Macedon and Athens were already de facto belligerent parties, since the Athenians were financing Diopeithes, who was launching attacks against allied cities.
 Most importantly, Philip was the first who violated the terms of the Peace of Philocrates and Athens was just defending its legitimate rights.
+While the speech contains elements of Panhellenism, this attitude is inspired by Athenian patriotism.
+Any attempt at Greek unification, to Demosthenes, was only to ensure the survival of Athens.
+Demosthenes puts blame on indecisive Athenians for allowing Philip and Macedon to grow powerful.
+By using a blunt, direct tone in calling out Athenian complacency, Demosthenes hopes to instill a sense of urgency among the Athenians.
+Demosthenes uses Athenian anti-barbarian sentiment to rile up the Athenian people by labelling the Macedonians as a non-Greek people.

 Assessments

-The Third Philippic is considered the best of Demosthenes' political orations, because of its passionate and evocative style.
+Demosthenes is regarded as the most effective of the Greek orators, with the Third Philippic being considered the best of Demosthenes' political orations, because of its passionate and evocative style.
+The opening sequence to the Third Philippic shows Demosthenes to be a virtuoso of the art of oration.
 From the moment he delivered the Third Philippic, Demosthenes imposed himself as the most influential politician of Athens and the suzerain of the Athenian political arena.
 He takes the offensive and devitalizes the "pacific" and pro-Macedonian faction of Aeschines.
 In the Third Philippic, the unchallengeable and passionate leader of the anti-Macedonian faction gives the signal for the Athenian uprising against Philip.